ompiepy/IncognitoAudit/README.md

 ## Overview

-The ZK Compliance Auditor solves the fundamental privacy-compliance paradox by enabling organizations to prove regulatory compliance without exposing sensitive employee information.
+IncognitoAudit solves the fundamental privacy-compliance paradox by enabling organizations to prove regulatory compliance without exposing sensitive employee information.
 Using zero-knowledge proofs, the system verifies that employees have completed required training and met compliance standards while keeping all personal data private.

 ## Architecture